-Research Fellowships At University College Cork
+Marie Sklodowska Curie Fellowships at University College Cork

-The Environmental Research Institute (ERI) at University College Cork and its Principal Investigators wish to develop high-quality research proposals with postdoctoral researchers within and outside of Europe in a number of key thematic areas.
+The Environmental Research Institute (ERI) at University College Cork and its Principal Investigators wish to develop high-quality research MSCA IF proposals in collaboration with postdoctoral researchers from within and outside of Europe in a number of key thematic areas.
 The European Commission’s next MSCA IF call for applications closes on 12 September 2018.

 Start your application today